manus-aiattack/dlnk-platform-complete/docs/archive/FINAL_REPORT.md

 ## Conclusion

 The **Complete System Integration Master Plan (Phases 1-4)** has been successfully completed.
-The dLNk Attack Platform now has:
+The Connext Security Platform now has:

 1. ✅ **Clean Codebase** - No duplicates, organized structure
 2. ✅ **Unified Services** - Shared business logic across all interfaces